Fine corrections in the effective string describing SU(2) Yang-Mills theory in three dimensions: Definitions and lattice setup

 where the plaquette $U_{\mu\nu}(x)=U_\mu(x)U_\nu\left(x+\hat{\mu}\right)U_\mu^\dagger\left(x+\hat{\nu}\right)U_\nu^\dagger(x)$ is defined as the path-ordered product of link variables $U_\mu(x)$ (taking values in the fundamental representation of the $\SU(2)$ group) along the elementary square having the site $x$ as a corner and lying in the oriented $(\mu,\nu)$ plane. $g^2$ is the squared bare coupling, which has energy dimension one.
 In the following, we will often use the parameter $\beta$, defined as $\beta=4/g^2$.

 This lattice model has been studied in various works in the past.
 These include, in particular, ref.~\cite{Teper:1998te}, in which the following scale setting was presented:

 where $\sigma_0$ denotes the zero-temperature string tension.\footnote{Note that eq.~(\ref{scale_setting}) expresses the square root of the zero-temperature string tension as a dimensionless quantity, in lattice units.
 Reinstating the lattice spacing $a$, the left-hand side of eq.~(\ref{scale_setting}) would be replaced by $a\sqrt{\sigma_0}$} In the following, we will also discuss the relationship between $\sigma_0$ and the finite-temperature string tension $\sigma(T)$.
 For some of our simulations at $\beta=9.0$, we used the high-precision scale setting that was recently reported in ref.~\cite{Bonati:2021vbc}.
+In addition, we will also analyze the results of a set of simulations at $\beta=16.0$, that were presented in ref.~\cite{Athenodorou:2016kpd}.

 The temperature $T$ is related to the extent of the shortest compact size of the lattice as $N_t=1/T$: as a consequence, $T$ can be varied by changing $N_t$, or the lattice spacing (which can be varied continuously by tuning $\beta$), or both.
 We will study the system in the confining phase, just below the deconfinement temperature $\Tc$, in the temperature range $0.8\leq T/\Tc \leq 1$.
 Very accurate estimates of $\Tc$ for various values of $N_t$, that we will use in the following, can be found in ref.~\cite{Edwards:2009qw}.